What is the most common cause of seizures in young children?

 Study for the Certified First Responder Test.
 Engage with interactive questions, each with detailed hints and explanations.
 Prepare thoroughly for your certification exam!

-High fever, particularly in younger children, is indeed the most common cause of seizures, often referred to as febrile seizures.
-These seizures typically occur in children between the ages of 6 months and 5 years and are usually triggered by a rapid increase in body temperature, most commonly from infections such as viral illnesses.
-During a febrile seizure, the child may experience shaking, loss of consciousness, and sometimes muscle stiffening.
+High fever, particularly in the form of febrile seizures, is the most common cause of seizures in young children.
+Febrile seizures typically occur in children between the ages of 6 months and 5 years and are often triggered by a rapid rise in body temperature, usually due to infections such as viral illnesses.
+These seizures are generally brief and are not associated with long-term health problems, making them a common phenomenon among this age group.

 Subscribe